milonoir/schwer/README.md

 | -------- | ------ | ------ | ------------- |  ----------- |
 | `/cpu`   | `GET`  | `-`    | 200 OK        | Returns an array of CPU utilisation levels per core (e.g. `[49, 34, 50, 32]` in case of a machine with 4 cores). |
 | `/cpu`   | `POST` | `pct` - load level % (0-100) | 202 Accepted<br>400 Bad Request | Sets the load level for Schwer to produce. |

+## Limitations

+Under the hood Schwer spins up a goroutine for each CPU core in order to make them busy.
+However, due to the nature of the Go runtime and scheduler, a goroutine cannot tell which CPU core it is running on.
+Hence, Schwer cannot control the load of a specific CPU core (i.e. one cannot set 70% load for CPU core #1 and 15% load for CPU core #2, etc.).
+For this reason Schwer tries to load all CPU cores equally.

 ## TODO